- Internet & the Web»

-A major concern of majority of Wordpress users is the safety of their sites.
-Wordpress is a much liked platform for Blogging as it is SEO friendly.
-However, Wordpress sites also are more vulnerable to hacker attacks.
+A major concern with most WordPress users is the safety of their sites.
+Wordpress is a much-liked platform for blogging as it is SEO friendly.
+However, WordPress sites also are more vulnerable to hacker attacks.
 No matter how much effort you have put to secure your site, there are evil guys around waiting to steal your site.
-These guys are masters in their trade.
-They are so smart that an ordinary Blogger may not even come to know even after being hacked.
+These guys are masters of their trade.
+They are so smart that an ordinary blogger may not even come to know even after being hacked.
 As the popular saying goes, prevention is better than cure.
 Rather than putting your sites to risk and then spending time and money in recovering the sites, it’s worth putting some efforts to ensure the security of your sites.

 How to Secure your Wordpress Site for Free?